 Abstract

 Objective: After the initial report of a CHCHD10 mutation in mitochondrial disease with features resembling amyotrophic lateral sclerosis (ALS), CHCHD10 mutations have been considered to be a frequent cause for ALS.
-The exact pathogenicity and clinical significance, however, of these mutations remain unclear.
+However, the exact pathogenicity and clinical significance of these mutations remain unclear.
 Here, we aimed to determine the role of CHCHD10 mutations in ALS.

-Methods: We included 4,365 whole genome sequenced ALS patients and 1,832 controls from 7 different countries and examined all non-synonymous single nucleotide variants (SNVs) in CHCHD10.
+Methods: We analyzed 4,365 whole-genome sequenced ALS patients and 1,832 controls from 7 different countries and examined all non-synonymous single nucleotide variants (SNVs) in CHCHD10.
 These were tested for association with ALS, independently and in aggregate using several genetic burden tests (including SKAT, SKAT-O and Firth logistic regression).

 Results: We identified three new variants in cases, but only one was ALS-specific.
 Also, one control-specific mutation was identified.
 There was no increased burden of rare coding mutations among ALS patients compared to controls (P = 0.86, P = 0.86 and P = 0.88 for SKAT, SKAT-O and Firth, respectively).
 The few carriers with potential pathogenic CHCHD10 mutations exhibited a slowly progressive ALS-like phenotype with atypical features such as myopathy and deafness.

-Interpretation: CHCHD10 mutations seem to be a far less prevalent cause of pure ALS than previously suggested, but instead appear related to more complex phenotypes.
+Interpretation: CHCHD10 mutations seem to be a far less prevalent cause of pure ALS than previously suggested, and instead appear related to more complex phenotypes.
 There appears to be insufficient evidence for the pathogenicity of most previously reported variants in pure ALS.
 This study shows that routine testing for CHCHD10 mutations in pure ALS is not recommended and illustrates the importance of sufficient genetic and functional evidence in establishing pathogenicity of genetic variants.

 Introduction